-- reduce commuting to balance the in and out daily commuting flows; - provision for creative industries to retain graduates from the universities by providing the right start-up accommodation; - additional retail and speciality shopping to retain the distinctive specialist shops that make Winchester an attractive retail destination, and to ensure that the retail mix remains appropriate; - develop the early evening economy to promote opportunities for local businesses during the evening lull (5-8pm); - promote the visitor economy to retain Winchester's attraction to tourists and provide adequate visitor facilities and accommodation. - 3.14 Being a County Town, Winchester has always been a centre of employment, but the economic structure of the Town is now changing in response to wider economic issues.
+- promotion of knowledge based industries to 'future proof' the economy through diversification and promotion of knowledge and low-carbon enterprises; - reduce commuting to balance the in and out daily commuting flows; - provision for creative industries to retain graduates from the universities by providing the right start-up accommodation; - additional retail and speciality shopping to retain the distinctive specialist shops that make Winchester an attractive retail destination, and to ensure that the retail mix remains appropriate; - develop the early evening economy to promote opportunities for local businesses during the evening lull (5-8pm); - promote the visitor economy to retain Winchester's attraction to tourists and provide adequate visitor facilities and accommodation. - 3.143.17 Being a County Town, Winchester has always been a centre of employment, but the economic structure of the Town is now changing in response to wider economic issues.
 The Town has predominantly service sectors jobs, particularly in health, public administration, finance and education.
 The updated employment study 13 acknowledges that Winchester Town has seen an employment decline in the periods 2003-2007 and 2008 2009 and, whilst the public sector is expected to decline further, Winchester might experience a growth in the health and education sectors.
-The report also anticipates uplift in other sectors such as distribution and retail, business and other services, including creative industries, and suggests that these sectors combined could offset the negative growth in public administration. - 3.15 The implications of this, together with a reassessment of employment densities for typical office uses, which include the more efficient use of office space through hot-desking and home working, means that more jobs can be accommodated in the same space.
-Given the amount of existing available space, the implication is that some of the requirement for business space could be accommodated within the Town either in existing premises or through the redevelopment of these sites. - 3.16 A key impact of the employment offer in the Town is the generation of large commuting flows with about 18,000 commuting in and 10,000 commuting out. (about 28,000 total movements a day).
+The report also anticipates uplift in other sectors such as distribution and retail, business and other services, including creative industries, and suggests that these sectors combined could offset the negative growth in public administration. - 3.153.18 The implications of this, together with a reassessment of employment densities for typical office uses, which include the more efficient use of office space through hot-desking and home working, means that more jobs can be accommodated in the same space.
+Given the amount of existing available space, the implication is that some of the requirement for business space could be accommodated within the Town either in existing premises or through the redevelopment of these sites. - 3.19 3.16A key impact of the employment offer in the Town is the generation of large commuting flows with about 18,000 commuting in and 10,000 commuting out. (about 28,000 total movements a day).
 Whilst this issue cannot be separated from the need to increase the supply of housing, particularly more affordable homes, it forms a useful basis to establish the amount of employment development needed and also the type.
 Considered with the contraction of the public sector, this offers Winchester Town an opportunity to diversify its economy through the promotion of its creative and cultural industries, linked to its Universities.
-The Town needs to maximise the opportunities offered by its existing stock of employment and commercial premises, with those sites offering the greatest potential being retained rather than lost to alternative uses. - 3.17 A further development need for the Town is the anticipated growth in the retail sector and the need to ensure land is available at the right location and time for these requirements to be met during the Plan period.
+The Town needs to maximise the opportunities offered by its existing stock of employment and commercial premises, with those sites offering the greatest potential being retained rather than lost to alternative uses.

-13 Review of Employment Prospects and Employment Land - DTZ - 2011
+13 Review of Employment Prospects and Employment Land - DTZ - 2011 Page 36 of 200